 MS can cause problems with mobility and muscle control.
 Compensating for these disabilities requires greater energy and effort than would otherwise be necessary to perform daily tasks.
 When some muscles cannot perform certain tasks other muscles are used instead and the extra work can tire those muscles, leading to additional fatigue.

 Neurophysiotherapists and physiotherapists can demonstrate exercises to strengthen and maintain body functioning and there is a range of equipment available to help conserve energy and reduce stress on muscles and joints.
 Occupational therapists can suggest modifications to your home or workplace to improve your efficiency and reduce the effort involved in daily tasks.
 Regional MS Community Support Staff, friends, family members and other people with MS can be useful sources of practical advice on ways to reduce energy needs.

 MS causes a variety of symptoms that disrupt sleep.
 Muscle spasms, pain, bladder problems and breathing difficulties can all affect sleeping patterns.

 The solution to this type of fatigue lies with identifying why the sleep is being disrupted and treating the underlying problem.
 Your GP or neurologist can help with this.

 While depression and stress don’t technically cause fatigue, they can affect energy levels in a similar way, in part by disrupting sleep.

 Stress and depression are brought about when we have difficulty coping with the various challenges we face.
 Try to reduce the problematic aspects of life wherever possible and seek help from others.
 Support and information is available from GPs, counsellors and help lines.
-An MS Society Field Worker is also available for one-on-one discussion and can provide a referral to services in your community.
+Regional MS Community Support Staff are also available for one-on-one discussions and can provide a referral to services in your community.